francescovallone/serinus/.website/plugins/swagger/api_spec.md

 ## Introduction

-The `serinus_swagger` plugins provides a way to generate an OpenAPI Specification document for your Serinus application and do so creating two fundamentals classes:
+The `serinus_openapi` plugins provides a way to generate an OpenAPI Specification document for your Serinus application and do so creating two fundamentals classes:

 - `ApiRoute` - A route which exposes a ApiSpec property to define the route's OpenAPI Specification.
 - `ApiSpec` - The class that represents the OpenAPI Specification document.